jconorgrogan/ELO-GPT/README.md

 After you complete your table you will give the criteria that you used.
 Return the top 5 ELO ratings of all time from the group and the bottom 5 ELO ratings of all time from the group

-Your first group to assign ELO ratings to: Rappers
+Your first group to assign ELO ratings to: best cities in the world to live in